 Volkswagen introduced today a new generation of the top-selling Caddy, a compact van with a practical rear sliding door system has been enhanced in every area.
-As you can see from the photos, the new car carries the same design line seen on the new Amarok and current T5 generation (Transporter, Multivan) as well as an upgraded interior with a removable second row of seats, plus further reduced maintenance costs.
+As you can see from the photos, the new VW Caddy carries the same design line seen on the new Amarok and current T5 generation (Transporter, Multivan) as well as an upgraded interior with a removable second row of seats, plus further reduced maintenance costs.

 The new Cadyy offers three new models lines: the Startline, Trendline and Comfortline.
 The Trendline version replaces the Caddy Life and the top Comfortline version supersedes the successful special 'Style' model.

 New features: Standard on all versions: new daytime running lights.
 Optional extras on the new range include adaptive cornering lights (integrated into the front fog lights), roof rack (standard on the Comfortline) and the newly designed RNS 315 radio/navigation system.
 Pricing starts at €13,595 for the panel van and €14,205 for the Startline, in each case with a 86 PS TSI engine and excluding VAT.